PandasThumb/pandasthumb.github.io/_posts/2019/2019-03-12-Trumps-science-budget.md

 > a cut of $5 billion, or 13&nbsp; %, in the NIH budget

-> an 8&nbsp;% cut in NASA's science portfolio
+> a cut of 8&nbsp;% in NASA's science portfolio

 > a cut of $1 billion, or 12&nbsp;%, in the NSF budget; a cut of $5.5 billion, or 17&nbsp;% in DOE's Office of Science, and virtual elimination of the Office of Energy Efficiency and Renewable Energy